ahmetcinaer/ahmetcinaer/README.md

 # Hi 👋 !

-#### I'm [Tran Tam](https://github.com/ahmetcinaer), currently working as a Web Developer Jr. and Computer Engineer in Gaziantpe, Turkey.
+#### I'm [Ahmet Can Çınar](https://github.com/ahmetcinaer), currently working as a Web Developer Jr. and Computer Engineer in Gaziantpe, Turkey.

 <!--
 **ahmetcinaer/ahmetcinaer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.